 Food & Hunting

 Some species have 2 to 3 litters a year with 1 to 7 offspring, but usually 2 in a litter.
-At birth, young are toothless, hairless, wrinkled, eyes and ears are closed, and they show the color pattern of adults in shades of pink.
-Young males grow faster in terms of mass than young females .
+At birth, the young are toothless, hairless, wrinkled, with eyes and ears closed; and they show the color pattern of adults in shades of pink.
+Young males grow faster in terms of mass than young females.

 As with most animals that have a high reproductive rate, they are short-lived.
 Some have lived for up to 5 years in captivity.

-The Kangaroo Rat's main defense against animal predation is its agility in leaping.
-Because they are nearly defenseless against their most efficient natural enemies -- Kit Fox and snakes -- predation takes a heavy toll.
-While they seem to be able to withstand natural predation, against man they have no defense.
+The kangaroo rat's main defense against animal predation is its agility in leaping.
+Because they are nearly defenseless against their most efficient natural enemies -- kit foxes and snakes -- predation takes a heavy toll.

 Common Name: Kangaroo Rat, Morro Bay (Dipodomys heermanni morroensis)